Bhavinvs/esp-32/wokwi-project-26/README.md

 # ESP32 Water Level Controller using Ultrasonic Sensor and LED

 💧 **Project Description**
-This project simulates a basic water level controller using an ESP32 microcontroller and an HC-SR04 ultrasonic sensor.
-It measures the distance to the water surface inside a tank.
-If the water level is **too low** (distance > 180 cm), the LED (representing a water pump) is turned **off**.
-If the water level is **too high** (distance < 20 cm), the LED is turned **on** to stop further filling.
-This system prevents overflow and dry run conditions in a water tank.
+This project simulates a water level controller using an ESP32 and an HC-SR04 ultrasonic sensor placed at the **top of a water tank**.
+The sensor measures the distance to the water surface:

+- If the distance is **less than 20 cm** (tank is almost full), the LED (representing a motor or alert) is turned **on**.
+- If the distance is **greater than 180 cm** (tank is almost empty), the LED is turned **off**.

+This system is ideal for automating water level monitoring and preventing tank overflow or dry-run conditions.

 📁 **Files in This Repository**
-- `sketch.ino` – Arduino code to read distance and control the LED (motor simulation).
+- `sketch.ino` – Arduino code to read water level and control the LED.
 - `diagram.json` – Circuit layout for ESP32, ultrasonic sensor, and LED.
 - `wokwi-project.txt` – Link to the Wokwi simulation for this project.